-June 14th Follow the dismantling of the largest research reactor
+June 14 Follow the decommissioning of the largest research reactor

-Follow the work of breaking down Denmark's largest research reactor DR3 from the former Test Centre Risø.
-Our task is to clean the former experimental area on the Risø Peninsula to the "green field" – i.e. to remove radioactivity and chemicals so that in the future the area can be used without restrictions.
-The DR3 reactor is one of the projects.
+Follow the work to decommission Denmark's largest research reactor, DR3, from the former Risø Research Centre.
+Our task is to remediate the former research area on the Risø peninsula to a 'green field' state – meaning to remove radioactivity and chemicals so that the area can be used without restrictions in the future.
+The DR3 reactor is one of these projects.

-V We are now engaged in the second phase of work on dismantling and dismantling (= decommissioning) DR3, which is the largest research reactor that Denmark has had.
-In the first phase, all the reactor's peripheral piping systems, cooling installations, electrical systems, etc. were dismantled.
+WWe are currently engaged in the second phase of dismantling and decommissioning DR3, which represents the largest research reactor ever operated by Denmark.
+During the initial phase, all peripheral piping systems, cooling installations, electrical systems, and other components of the reactor were dismantled.

-Follow our surveillance camera here while we're in the process of removing the internal parts and breaking down the reactor block.
-In the middle is the thick steel plate, which protects against the heavy radiation from the interior of the experimental reactor.
-The hall itself is safe to walk around in, but all employees must wear dosimeters that measure the current radiation.
+Follow our surveillance camera here as we proceed with removing the internal components and dismantling the reactor block.
+In the center, a thick steel plate is visible, which protects against the strong radiation from the research reactor's interior.
+The hall itself is safe to access, but all employees must wear a dosimeter that measures the current radiation.

 Updated October 8, 2013: Our timelapse video now covers approximately 12 months of work from summer 2012 to summer 2013.